PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/time_series_pipelines/time_series_forecasting.en.md

 </details>
 <br/>

-📱 <b>Edge Deployment</b>: Edge deployment is a method of placing computing and data processing capabilities directly on the user's device, allowing the device to process data without relying on remote servers.
+📱 <b>On-Device Deployment</b>: Edge deployment is a method of placing computing and data processing capabilities directly on the user's device, allowing the device to process data without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
-For detailed instructions, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
+For detailed instructions, please refer to the [PaddleX On-Device Deployment Guide](../../../pipeline_deploy/on_device_deployment.en.md).
 You can choose the appropriate deployment method based on your needs to integrate the model pipeline into subsequent AI applications.

 ## 4. Custom Development
 If the default model weights provided by the time-series forecasting pipeline are not satisfactory in terms of accuracy or speed for your specific scenario, you can attempt to further <b>fine-tune</b> the existing models using <b>your own domain-specific or application data</b> to improve the performance of the time-series forecasting pipeline in your scenario.